movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * Pinned space: freed in the running transaction but still reachable from the committed superblock.

-Reservations should distinguish data and metadata, while handling mixed block groups.
+Reservations distinguish data, metadata, and system space while handling mixed block groups.
 Metadata reservations must be pessimistic enough for tree splits, root COW, extent/checksum items, and delayed-reference expansion.

-Keep a small commit reserve which ordinary operations cannot consume, otherwise ENOSPC can make the transaction impossible to commit.
+The implemented emergency commit reserve protects 72 nodesize metadata blocks from ordinary operations.
+This covers four maximum-height paths with a COW and split at every level, plus eight blocks for root and accounting updates.
+It is a last-resort pool, not a replacement for transferring each operation's delayed-reference and checksum reservation to the transaction.
+A writable mount which cannot establish the full reserve must fail; a transaction which cannot replenish it after publishing a generation cannot admit more writers.

 Allocation updates only in-memory indexes immediately.
 Extent items, backreferences, block-group `used`, device `bytes_used`, and superblock